smruti-ranjan-kabi7/smruti/README.md

 # smruti
-This is my first Git depository
+This is my first Git depository.
+Author - Smruti